U Idioms

 - in trouble and unable to do anything about it

-I think that we are up the river with no paddle now that our car has run out of gasoline.
+I think that we are up the creek with no paddle now that our car has no gasoline.

-- until, as far as a certain point, approaching a certain point
+- until, as far as a certain amount or number, approaching a certain amount or number

 There were probably up to thirty people at the meeting.